Buongiorno and welcome to Stefano’s RomeCabs, Rome’s leading company for Rome private tour services and shore excursions from Civitavecchia.

 If you get caught in the rain, don’t worry.
 There are many places in Rome to duck into to stay dry and to enjoy yourself.
 There are many cafes in Rome with sit-down tables so you may relish an Italian coffee, a sweet pastry, a tasty gelato, or a nice glass of wine.
 During lunch or dinner time, you will also find restaurants with indoor seating.
 With nearly 1,000 churches in Rome, you will find yourself not too far from a church you probably never visited before.

-By April, tourism in Rome starts to pick up but it’s nowhere near as crowded as in May or in the summer through early fall when most land travelers and cruisers visit Rome.
+During Easter, Rome starts to pick up but it’s nowhere near as crowded as in May or in the summer through early fall when most land travelers and cruisers visit Rome.
 Due to school holidays in Italy and Europe, you can expect Easter time to be relatively busy in Rome.

 Easter brings many pilgrims and religious figures to Rome, especially for festivities held at the Vatican.
 For many, it’s a special holiday held dear.